U.S. Route 22 in Pennsylvania: Harrisburg to New Jersey

 At this interchange, US 22 leaves Bethlehem and enters Northampton County, running northeast through suburban development.
 The route reaches a partial cloverleaf interchange with the southern terminus of PA 512 and heads to the south of warehouses as it passes to the north of Bethlehem.
 The freeway passes over Norfolk Southern Railway's Cement Secondary railroad line and the Monocacy Creek before meeting the southern terminus of PA 191 at a partial cloverleaf interchange.
 Past this interchange, US 22 continues east through a mix of suburban development and farmland before it comes to a cloverleaf interchange with the PA 33 freeway.
 The freeway heads through developed areas and reaches a partial cloverleaf interchange with PA 248, where it turns northeast and runs along the northern border of the borough of Wilson.
 The route curves east and fully enters Wilson before it crosses into Easton and meets 13th Street at a partial cloverleaf interchange.
 After this interchange, US 22 winds east through a series of curves to the north of a cemetery, making a sharp turn to the southwest and crossing Bushkill Creek before it turns sharply to the east.
-The route becomes an elevated highway that passes through developed areas to the north of downtown Easton, coming to a eastbound exit and westbound entrance with 4th Street and a westbound exit and eastbound entrance with 3rd Street and Snyder Avenue.
+The route becomes an elevated highway that passes through developed areas to the north of downtown Easton, coming to an eastbound exit and westbound entrance with 4th Street and a westbound exit and eastbound entrance with 3rd Street and Snyder Avenue.
 US 22 has a westbound exit and eastbound entrance with PA 611 before it crosses the Delaware River on the Easton–Phillipsburg Toll Bridge into New Jersey.